zeromicro/go-zero/ROADMAP.md

 We hope that the items listed below will inspire further engagement from the community to keep go-zero progressing and shipping exciting and valuable features.

 ## 2021 Q2
-- [x] Support service discovery through K8S watch api
+- [x] Support service discovery through K8S client api
 - [x] Log full sql statements for easier sql problem solving

 ## 2021 Q3